krishnaKalyan553/yoga_assig/README.md

 This function is assumed to check the provided email against the actual email.

 ### maximum_no_people :
-This function is assumed to check if the maximum number of people in a batch got reached or not.
+This function is assumed to check if the maximum number of people in a batch was reached or not.

 ### CompletePayment :
-This function assumed to complete the payment made through the form.
+This function is assumed to complete the payment made through the form.